 Online food sales continue to grow in popularity as consumers seek convenience and choice.

-From the surveyed panel, 94 % had purchased food online, with Tmall the preferred platform.
+From the surveyed panel, 94 % had purchased food online, with Tmall as the preferred platform.
 JD and Yihaodian also performed well.

 Buying directly from the brand’s website ranked further down in the fifth position.
 This can be attributed to the strategic move by many brands to distribute through a larger Chinese e-commerce platform for logistical ease.
 For the consumer, it is more efficient to visit an aggregator site to find all options so this strategy is effective at both ends of the cycle.

 2. Imported food-buying behavior

 2.1 Are consumers buying imported products

 A high proportion (84%) of the respondents had purchased imported food.

 There was little difference in the results per city, with Beijing just surpassing Shanghai.